Simon Baker: Honours

 In June 2012, Baker was invited to join the Academy of Motion Picture Arts and Sciences along with 175 other individuals.

 On 14 February 2013, Baker was honoured with a star on the Hollywood Walk of Fame for his contribution to the entertainment industry.
 Baker's star can be found at 6352 Hollywood Blvd.

 Personal life

-On 2 October 1998, Baker married Australian actress Rebecca Rigg after five years of living together.
+Baker married Australian actress Rebecca Rigg on 2 October 1998, after five years of living together.
 Baker told The Ellen Degeneres Show that one of their two weddings was held on the beach at Carmel.
-They have a daughter and two sons: Stella (b.
-1993), Claude (b.
-1998), and Harry (b.
-2001).
+They have a daughter, Stella, and two sons.
 Baker and Rigg separated in April 2020.

-In July 2009, Baker told PopMatters that he was raised Catholic, but is now agnostic.
+Baker was raised Catholic, but became agnostic.

+Baker follows the rugby league club the Parramatta Eels in the National Rugby League.